jeweller1980stepanets/Cordova-spotify-plugin-ios-android/README.md

 Spotify.Events.onAudioFlush = function(args){};
 ```
 > onAudioFlush playback to a given location in the current track.
+> As a fact, return current position progress of a track.
 > *args[0]*  - position (ms);

 ```javascript